CodeYourFuture/GitHomeworkTest/OLUSHORE_ODUDE.md

 5. An interesting fact about yourself - impress us!

-    - im learnig to code .
+    - i'm learning to code .